 When you first see kimbab as a foreigner, most would automatically assume that it’s sushi but you would be sadly mistaken!
 Kim means seaweed and bab means rice in Korean.
 Apparently, when made correctly, kimbab can be a flavor explosion!
 There are many different varieties but my favorite is usually filled with bulgogi.

-The most infamous Korean alcohol is Soju.
+The most famous Korean alcohol is Soju.
 Soju is typically 20% alcohol but can be made super strong depending on the distillation process.
 It’s clear and traditionally made from rice.
-Nowadays, producers are using a variety of starches to create Korea’s infamous alcohol such as potatoes and corn.
+Nowadays, producers are using a variety of starches to create Korea’s famous alcohol such as potatoes and corn.
 For those of you who think the taste is a bit tough to take, there are now several flavored varieties.
 These are very dangerous because they taste so good!

 Hopefully, now you can see how deep the rabbit hole goes.
 Korean food is much more than just grilled meat!
 Get out there and try all these amazing foods now!